joelvaneenwyk/js-dos-docs/Writerside/topics/dos-api.md

 ## Provide js-dos bundle to run

 The easiest way to run some program is to prepare [js-dos bundle](jsdos-bundle.md).
-You can do it manually, but easier way is to use [Studio](doszone.md).
+You can do it manually, but the easier way is to use [Studio](doszone.md).

-In this example we will use a bundle of Digger game.
+In this example, we will use a bundle of Digger game.
 Direct link to it:
 ```
 https://cdn.dos.zone/original/2X/9/9ed7eb9c2c441f56656692ed4dc7ab28f58503ce.jsdos
 ```

-## Write script to run DOS
+## Write a script to run DOS

-Last part: we need to provide create some div element and tell js-dos to run bundle using that div:
+Now, we need to provide some div element and tell js-dos to run bundle using t:

 ```html
 <div id="dos"></div>